 If you have lived in Africa, it is easy to understand why small projects like "A Jar of Hope" are an important part of daily life that makes a huge difference.
 If you are outside of Africa, you may not know that extreme poverty is real, starvation is a reality, jobs are hard to find and that all this knows no skin color, age or gender.

-If you have seen pictures of Cape Town with its famous Table Mountain, luxurious hotels and villas, or Johannesburg's wealthy suburbs like Sandton, Durban with its eye catching Umhlanga, it is hard to imagine that just a very short drive outside these big cities in South Africa are other stories, untold and too sad for tourism pictures.
-Stories of heartbreaking need, hunger and hushed deaths, where basic food items make the difference between alive or silent, and that every little bit can sway the odds.
+Just a very short drive outside the big cities in South Africa are stories, untold and too sad for tourism pictures.
+Stories of heartbreaking need, hunger and hushed deaths, where basic food items make the difference between being alive or silent, and that every little bit can sway the odds.

 A Jar Of Hope With Pasta

 It is widely assumed that these small projects and gestures of "Hope" undertaken by private individuals started in 2020 during the coronavirus pandemic when starvation numbers increased and the local economy plummeted due to months of level 5 lock down rules.
 The fact is, the starvation numbers INCREASED and still is.
 It increases due to Government corruption and the looting of funds and resources that never reaches their rightful recipients.
 Starvation is a daily reality in South Africa and these little jars of hope, lovingly put together by individuals, groups of moms & dads, scouts and churches have been doing the rounds for many years prior to Covid or the beautiful legacy Nelson Mandela left to offer 67 minutes of a persons time yearly to uplift the underprivileged, which is sadly not enough.